KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

-In Ferris Bueller's Day Off, one of my favorite movies, after a day of adventures across Chicago, Cameron famously tells Ferris that [he doesn't think he'd seen anything good](https://youtu.be/o0iVd8b5QyA?si=wxTvTEL98johebOB).
+In Ferris Bueller's Day Off, one of my favorite movies, after a day of adventures across Chicago, Cameron famously tells Ferris that [he doesn't think he's seen anything good](https://youtu.be/o0iVd8b5QyA?si=wxTvTEL98johebOB).

 I am happy to report that I saw everything good!